 Shishya: Why did Brahma create the universe made up of three qualities (virtue, passion and vice)?
 Why not create it with only the quality of virtue?

 Guru: The universe was created containing the three qualities of virtue, passion and vice because God established religion with four class divisions.
 If the universe were to be created with the conception of a single quality, neither human life nor religion could have been sustained.
-Brahma should follow religion, Kshatriya should rule and protect, and Vaishya should handle trade and commerce.
+Brahman should follow religion, Kshatriya should rule and protect, and Vaishya should handle trade and commerce.
 These three classes have been particularly considered.
 As per the system of varna all the four classes are considered equal.

 Shishya: So in this universe containing three qualities, spiritual union can be experienced through the paths of worship and practice of "Naam".
 From this perspective, how should "Naam" be considered in relation to other forms of worship?